 Alfalfa Tea Recipe

 Put 1 cup alfalfa meal into a 5-gallon bucket, fill bucket with water, and let it sit overnight.
 Apply this thick tea generously to the root area of shrubs and flowers, or use as a foliar spray after straining away the solids.
 Use it quickly because this mixture gets stinky if it sits around too long.

 Howard Garrett is an authority on natural organic gardening.
-You can follow his sage advice on “The Dirt Doctor” — his nationally syndicated radio talk show — or at www.DirtDoctor.com.
+You can follow his sage advice on “The Dirt Doctor” — his nationally syndicated radio talk show — or on his website, The Dirt Doctor.
 This is an excerpt from his recently updated book The Organic Manual.